Shelby Van Pelt: Biography

-Shelby Van Pelt is an American writer from Tacoma, Washington.
-Her debut novel Remarkably Bright Creatures (2022) has been on the New York Times hardcover fiction best-seller list multiple times.
+The novel has sold over 4 million copies and has appeared on the New York Times hardcover fiction best-seller list multiple times.
 She was awarded the 2023 McLaughlin-Esstman-Stearns First Novel Prize and $3000 by the Writer's Center for Remarkably Bright Creatures.
+The book was also adapted as a film, released in 2026.
+Van Pelt was involved in its production and was an extra in the movie.